dalalsunil1986/US-States-App/README.md

      the ability to bookmark or maybe even share to someone for future reference.
 It's simple but powerful feature especially on a Single Page application.
  </li>
  <li>
    I also consider other developers that might maintain this application as <b>user</b>.
-Since this is an AngularJs application, organization and structure of assets and files is highly important.
-I greatly take into account the maintainability and and ease-of-use in development and also on deployment.
+Since this is an AngularJs application, organization and structure of assets and files are highly important.
+I greatly take into account the maintainability and ease-of-use in development and also on deployment.
 One example is by using bower on managing the libraries used in the application.
 This is like the NPM in Node but with javascript libraries.
 I also used yeoman in building this application.
 In yeoman, you can create Angular components thru the command line making all those repetitive/boring tasks automated thus making a developer efficient.
  </li>
 </ol>